polterguy/phosphorusfive-dox/chapter-4.md

 To create a useful mental model for expressions - It might be useful to perceive Hyperlambda as a combination of XML and XSLT, and lambda expressions as the equivalent of XPath.

 Although Hyperlambda, per se, doesn't contain any explicit variables - By convention, you will often find that nodes purely intended to contain data of some sort, are prefixed with either an underscore "_", or a period ".".
 The reasons for this, is because the Hyperlambda execution engine, will ignore nodes starting with an underscore, or a period, and not attempt to raise these as Active Events.
+Or to be more explicit; The **[eval]** event, and its associated overloads, will not attempt to raise anything starting out with a *"."* as an Active Event, but simply ignore it.

 If you still think these expressions appears like black magic, you can check out the [following video](https://www.youtube.com/watch?v=VjG2hGeMnbU), which explains them, from a more *"hands on"* approach.
 If you're reading this book in some sort of paper format, you can find the above video here; https://www.youtube.com/watch?v=VjG2hGeMnbU

-#### Ninja tricks, for easing your understanding of expressions
+#### Lambda expression Ninja tricks

 Often you will declare *"variable nodes"* before you use them.
 This allows you to use the *"variable scope iterator"*, which starts out with `/@_x`, where *"_x"* is the name of some node, declared before the code that is referencing it.